These Pool Test Kits Make Water Testing (Almost) Fun

 Type

 • Pool test strips are also known as colorimetric pool test kits.
 They are simple to use and inexpensive, but the results are not as accurate as a liquid or digital test kit.
 This assessment consists of dipping the strip into a pool water sample and then matching the color to an included chart.
-Accuracy becomes a bigger problem if more than one person is testing the water because the color results on the strip can be interpreted differently depending on the person and their subjective opinion.
+Accuracy becomes a bigger problem if more than one person is testing the water, because there is an unavoidable degree of subjectivity involved in interpreting the color results on the strip, which can lead to different people interpreting the results differently.
 These test kits normally analyze up to seven factors with just one strip.

 Water Type

-The type of pool water—saltwater, chlorine, or bromine—influences the choice of test kit needed to measure the pH, alkalinity, calcium hardness, stabilizer, and chlorine levels properly.
+The type of pool water—saltwater, chlorine, or bromine—will determine which types of test kits can be used to accurately measure pH, alkalinity, calcium hardness, stabilizer, and chlorine levels.

 • Saltwater pools use a salt-chlorine generator to produce the proper amount of chlorine for the pool.
 However, this means that a saltwater pool test kit needs to be able to analyze the water for the proper amount of salt as well as check the chlorine levels, pH level, and additional factors, such as total alkalinity.
-The saltwater tests may come separate from the standard pool test kit, so users will need to invest in both products for proper pool maintenance.
+The saltwater tests may be sold separately from the standard pool test kit; in this case, users will need to invest in both products for proper pool maintenance.

 • Chlorine pools operate with a pump and filtration system that circulates chlorine through the water to prevent bacteria and algae from multiplying in the pool water.
-These pools can use a standard test kit for pH and chlorine levels, or users can invest in a more thorough pool test kit that can check up to seven factors, including cyanuric acid, bromine, and calcium hardness.
+These pools can use a standard test kit for pH and chlorine levels, or users can invest in a more comprehensive pool test kit capable of checking up to seven factors, including cyanuric acid, bromine, and calcium hardness.

 • Bromine pools are essentially the same as chlorine pools except that the health and clarity of the water are managed with bromine instead of chlorine.
-Even the test kits that are used for these pools are the same because they share a reagent; both chlorine and bromine can be assessed with orthotolidine.
+Even the test kits used for these pools are the same because they share a common reagent; both chlorine and bromine can be assessed with orthotolidine as a reagent.

 Test Elements